-Social exclusion and binge drinking in young people attracted to more than one genderNovember 12th, 2012 in Health /
+Social exclusion and binge drinking in young people attracted to more than one genderNovember 12, 2012 in Medicine & Health / Health

 A report by the University of Otago, Wellington shows that many young people attracted to more than one gender tend to binge drink because they feel stigmatised and socially excluded.